HTC shares slide as company lowers revenue forecast

 The firm has seen slowing demand from Europe, while a patent dispute has resulted in a delay in the launch of its new models in the US.

 Analysts said the firm had also been hurt by the growing competition in the sector.

 "HTC was the early leader in Android but they have not been sufficiently prepared to handle the onslaught of other players in the sector," Andrew Milroy of Frost & Sullivan told the BBC.

-"The entry of players such as Samsung and brands from China has made life difficult for them."'Been trumped'
+"The entry of players such as Samsung and brands from China has made life difficult for them."

 The Taiwanese smartphone maker has seen its fortunes slump in recent months.